ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/extending_econtentcatalogfactory.md

 # Extending EcontentCatalogFactory

-Catalog objects are created using `EcontentCatalogFactory`.
+Catalog objects are created with `EcontentCatalogFactory`.
 This involves both product and product groups, or any other type of elements that are part of the catalog.

 Sometimes projects need to extend this class to provide additional functionality or logic to the catalog elements.